Category Archives: Epic

 Seventy-six POWs flee the camp and a startling fifty are killed.
 Twenty-three are returned to the camp and only three successfully escape.

-If Sturges had built around the final hour and reduced the silly comedy style, probably attempting a contrasting theme to make the drama more imbalanced, he might have had a masterpiece on hand.
+If Sturges had built around the final hour and reduced the silly comedy style, probably attempting a contrasting theme to make the drama more imbalanced, he might have had a masterpiece.

 Instead, The Great Escape (1963) is a twofold experience.